 Puppy mills are only interested in making a profit.
 They don’t care about the dogs themselves and force them to live in dreadful conditions.
 Often, cages are stacked several high with wire bottoms for waste to fall through.

 Dogs at puppy mills often never see the sun or touch grass.
 Adults are only kept as long as they can breed, then they’re euthanized or sent to a shelter.

 When you buy a puppy at a pet store or from a puppy mill, you are supporting animal cruelty.
 You may think you’re saving the puppy’s life, but you are condemning its parents and siblings to a miserable life.

 Another problem with dogs that come from puppy mills is that they are often unhealthy.
 Since the breeders don’t do any health testing, the puppies are more likely to have genetic problems.
 The filthy conditions the puppies are kept in also means they often arrive at their new homesick.

-Here are answers to some of the most commonly asked questions about Golden Retriever German Shepherd mixes.
+Here are answers to some of the most commonly asked questions about this hybrid dog breed.

 Both German Shepherds and Golden Retrievers are great family dogs.
 That means a Golden Retriever German Shepherd mix should also be a great family pet.

 German Shepherds and Golden Retrievers are both high energy breeds.
 As a result, German Shepherd Golden Retriever mixes will also have a lot of energy and need plenty of exercise.
 The Golden Shepherd is not an appropriate companion for a couch potato.